jacubero/aws-architect-associate/docs/ec2.rst

 **Spread** placement groups.
 EC2 places instances on distinct HW in order to help reduce correlated failures.
 A use case could be when deploying a NoSQL database cluster in EC2, spread placement will ensure the instances in your cluster are on distinct HW, helping to insulate a single HW failure to a single node.

+It is recommended that you launch the number of instances that you need in the placement group in a single launch request and that you use the same instance type for all instances in the placement group.
+If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error.

+If you stop an instance in a placement group and then start it again, it still runs in the placement group.
+However, the start fails if there isn't enough capacity for the instance.

+If you receive a capacity error when launching an instance in a placement group that already has running instances, stop and start all of the instances in the placement group, and try the launch again.
+Restarting the instances may migrate them to hardware that has capacity for all the requested instances.

 Elastic Load Balancing
 ======================